 The inputs to a rule may also include other rules.
 The precise meaning of such relationships is often quite complex and language- or rule-dependent, but intuitively it is simple: a C++ library rule A might have another C++ library rule B for an input.
 The effect of this dependency is that B's header files are available to A during compilation, B's symbols are available to A during linking, and B's runtime data is available to A during execution.

 An invariant of all rules is that the files generated by a rule always belong to the same package as the rule itself; it is not possible to generate files into another package.
 It is not uncommon for a rule's inputs to come from another package, though.

-They have three properties: the list of packages they contain, their name, and
+have three properties: the list of packages they contain, their name, and

+other

-other package groups they include.
-The only allowed ways to refer to them are
+package groups they include.
+The only allowed ways to refer to them are from the

 visibility attribute of rules or from the

 package function; they do not generate or consume files.
 For more